-This particular vaccine has not been used in humans before but we do not expect the side effects of this vaccine to be significantly different from previous trials where different protein vaccines have been used with the same adjuvant (Matrix-M1).
-We expect that most symptoms will be mild, but symptoms may also be moderate or severe in how strong they are.
+This combination of vaccine PvDBPII with the adjuvant Matrix-M1 has not been used in humans before but we do not expect the side effects of this vaccine to be significantly different from previous trials where the PvDBPII protein vaccine was used with other adjuvants.
+In this study to date, 12 volunteers have received one vaccination of PvDBPII in Matrix-M1 and 11 of these volunteers then completed a second vaccination prior to the temporary trial halt.
+There were no unexpected or severe side effects following these vaccinations.
+The most common side effects experience by these volunteers were local reactions at the injection site and generalised symptoms as shown below.

+We expect that most symptoms will be mild, but symptoms may also be moderate or severe.
 All symptoms should resolve completely within a few days.
 You may experience any of the following short-lived side effects: